Shadrock/online-GIS-programming-course/Week_6/README.md

 # Geoparsing with Python

 This week we are going to work on _geoparsing_, which refers to the process of extracting place-names from text and matching those names with spatial coordinates.
 For GISers, it's easy to forget that massive amounts of geographic information are not contained with vector or raster data... not captured in `.shp` or `.gpx` files or neatly organized in `GeoJSON`... because these are the data models and file formats that we're used to working with.
 The reality is, however, that truly mind-bogglingly large amounts of geographic data currently reside in unstructured text.
 Think about it, you may attach a "location" to your social media feeds (likely where you are living or your hometown) but that doesn't reflect all the spatial references you make in social media posts.
-Human don't think in terms of latitude and longitude... we don't think in coordinates... and we even placenames can be a problem since so many of them are vernacular.
+Human don't think in terms of latitude and longitude... we don't think in coordinates... and even placenames can be a problem since so many of them are vernacular.
 As an aside, I still don't understand how the word "square" in Massachusetts is used to refer to often - very particular - road junctions such as "Kelley Square" in Worcester, which is less of a place than it is a terrifying act of automotive faith.

 I have used geoparsing a lot; mostly for analyzing social media data for what it can say about the geography of disasters or conflict.
 There is a lot of interesting data in, and approaches to, analyzing social media data for crisis events ([if you're interested in this kind of thing check out CrisisLex](https://crisislex.org/)).
 However, geoparsing can allow you to perform all kinds of other interesting analysis.
 For example, you can visualize the spatial footprint of a piece text, such as a novel or a piece of legislation.